Vicente Estavillo

 Estavillo played for C.A.
 Peñarol and Montevideo Wanderers F.C., then he moved to Greece and played for Olympiacos F.C.
 He was the hero of 1982 Greek Championship as he scored the first goal against Panathinaikos (2-1 title match in Volos).
-The next year Estavillo scored the winning goal against Panathinaikos in match in near the end of the 1983 Greek Championship giving to Olympiakos the opportunity to win the Greek Championship as he did.
+The next year Estavillo scored the winning goal against Panathinaikos in a match in near the end of the 1983 Greek Championship giving to Olympiakos the opportunity to win the Greek Championship as he did.
 He also played for PAS Giannina.

 Estavillo then moved to Australia where he played in the National Soccer League for Sydney Olympic.

 Estavillo became the manager of Cerro Largo in December 2007.